The Complete Vegan Food Guide to South Korea (2026)

 Is it easy to be vegan in South Korea?

-In Seoul: Yes!
-Seoul has a thriving vegan scene with 50+ dedicated vegan restaurants.
-Elsewhere: Challenging but doable.
+In Seoul: yes!
+Seoul has a thriving vegan scene with dozens of dedicated vegan restaurants.
+Elsewhere: challenging but doable.
 Outside Seoul, options are limited but exist in most cities.
 Learn key Korean phrases and download Naver Maps.
-Always check ingredients as many “vegetarian” dishes contain fish sauce or anchovy broth.
+Always check ingredients — many “vegetarian” dishes contain fish sauce or anchovy broth.

 How do I say “vegan” in Korean?

 비건 (bigeon) or 채식주의자 (chaesikjuuija) means vegan.
-Also useful: “동물성 재료 없이 주세요” (dongmulseong jaeryo eobsi juseyo) = “Without animal ingredients, please.”
-Download these phrases or carry a translation card.
+Also useful: “동물성 재료 없이 주세요” (dongmulseong jaeryo eobsi juseyo) = “without animal ingredients, please.”
+Carry these on a translation card.

 Is kimchi vegan in Korea?

-Usually no. Traditional kimchi contains fish sauce, shrimp paste, or anchovy.
-However, vegan restaurants make kimchi without these ingredients.
+Usually no. Traditional kimchi contains fish sauce, shrimp paste or anchovy.
+However, vegan restaurants make kimchi without these.
 Always ask: “비건 김치 있어요?” (bigeon gimchi isseoyo?) = “Do you have vegan kimchi?”

 Which Korean city is most vegan-friendly?

-Seoul by a landslide.
-Seoul has 50+ vegan restaurants, followed distantly by Busan (10+), then Gyeongju (5), with Jeju Island having the fewest options (4).
+Seoul by a landslide, with dozens of vegan restaurants — followed distantly by Busan, then Gyeongju, with Jeju Island having the fewest options.
 If you’re serious about vegan food, spend more time in Seoul.

 Can I find vegan options at convenience stores?